varunmadhavam/RTL_Design_With_SKY130/README.md

                end
          endmodule
          ```
-         We might be compelled to think that we can optimise out the flop.
-The output seems like following the set pin. ie when set is asserted the output is high and when its is deasserted its low.
+         We might be compelled to think that we can optimize out the flop.
+The output seems like following the set pin. ie when set is asserted the output is high and when its is de asserted its low.
 In other words, q<=set. lets look at the timing diagram once.
          ![](/src/img/opt5.png)
-         We can clearly see that the flop cannot be optimised out in this case.
+         We can clearly see that the flop cannot be optimized out in this case.
          ![](/src/img/opt6.png)
          Yosys also thinks the same and is retaining the flop after synthesis.
 The point is **not all constant input flops can be optimized out**.

+  3. ## Sequential optimizations for unused outputs
+        To understand this technique better, consider the below code.
+        ```
+        module counter_opt (input clk , input reset , output q);
+            reg [2:0] count;
+            assign q = (count == 3'b101);
+            always @(posedge clk ,posedge reset)
+               begin
+                  if(reset)
+                     count <= 3'b000);
+                  else
+                     count <= count + 3'h4;
+               end
+        endmodule
+        ```
+        At first glance, we might be tempted to think that the design would contain 3 flops after synthesis.
+After all the counter is a 3 bit one.
+But think again.
+If we look closely, after a reset the value of count just toggles between 101 and 001(101+100).
+Output q is high when count = 101 or in this case simply when count[2] is 1.
+In other word q<=count[2].
+So we just need one flop that toggles count[2] every clock cycle.
+Also the reset would be connected to the set of an async set flop.
+Lets see what yosys thinks.